Why You Need an Estate Plan!

 Whether or not you realize it, you have an estate.
-While you may be thinking of estate in terms of the Queen of England, it’s actually much more practical than that.
-Yes, she has an estate, but you do as well.
-Your estate is comprised of everything you own – your car, home, real estate, checking and savings accounts, investments, life insurance, furniture, personal possessions, etc. While your estate may look different than the Queen’s, there’s a commonality that neither of you will take your estate with you when you die.
+You might be thinking of an estate in terms of the Queen of England, but it’s actually much more practical than that.
+Sure, she has an estate—but you do, too.
+Your estate is made up of everything you own: your car, your home, any real estate, checking and savings accounts, your investments, life insurance, furniture, even your personal possessions.
+While your estate might look different from the Queen’s, you have one thing in common with her: neither one of you can take your estate with you when you die!

-Estate planning is the act of leaving a detailed instructional plan about how you want your assets distributed after you pass.
-Women, in particular, tend to overlook this aspect of their financial affairs, according to financial guru Suze Orman.
-This mistake may lead to unanticipated financial burdens for their children.
+Estate planning is the act of leaving a detailed instructional plan about how you want your assets to be distributed after you pass.
+Surveys on estate planning continue to show that procrastination is the biggest reason why people don't pursue estate planning.
+Women, in particular, often overlook or put off this aspect of their financial affairs as they are absorbed in taking care of other parts of their lives.
+It's a mistake that can lead to unanticipated financial burdens for their beneficiaries, including their children.

-• A Will.
-This is a legal document that explains who should receive which of your assets.
-It also allows you to name guardians for your dependent children, which is crucial because the courts will decide what happens with your assets and children if you don’t have a will in place.
-You can also name an executor, the person who will be in charge of your estate which includes distributing your property, filing tax returns, and processing claims for creditors.
+Your will is a legal document that explains who should receive which of your assets after you pass.
+A will also allows you to name guardians for your dependent children—which is crucial, because if you don't have a will in place, then the courts will decide what happens to your assets and your children.
+You can also name an executor, who will be in charge of your estate, which includes distributing your property, filing tax returns, and processing claims from creditors.

-• A Living Will.
-This is a statement of your wishes for the kind of life-sustaining medical intervention you want, or don’t want, in the event that you become unable to communicate.
+A living will is a statement of your wishes about what kind of life-sustaining medical intervention you want—or don’t want—in the event that you become unable to communicate.

-• Healthcare Proxy.
-This authorizes someone you trust to make medical decision on your behalf.
-The living will and the healthcare proxy make up what’s called an “advanced health care directive.”
+A healthcare proxy authorizes someone you trust to make your medical decisions for you on your behalf.
+Together, your living will and your healthcare proxy make up what’s called an “advanced health care directive.”

-• Trust.
-For those who are concerned about how the assets are going to be distributed, it might make sense to have a trust in place.
-A trust is a legal entity that not only creates conditions by which assets will be distributed upon your death, but while you are alive.
-Under certain conditions, a trust names an individual(s) who will step into your shoes and handle your personal, financial and/or business affairs in the event you are unable to do so.
-A trust can also help minimize gift and estate taxes as well and finally, provides a cloak of privacy around your estate and its assets.
-A will on the other hand, if contested becomes a document viewable by the courts and by proxy the general public.
+If you are concerned about how your assets will be distributed, it might make sense to put a trust in place.
+A trust is a legal entity that creates conditions by which assets are distributed.
+This can apply not only upon your death, but also while you are alive.
+Under certain conditions, a trust can name one or more individuals who will step into your shoes and handle your personal, financial and/or business affairs in the event you are unable to do so.
+A trust can also help minimize gift and estate taxes.
+Finally, a trust creates a cloak of privacy around your estate and its assets.
+In contrast, a will, if it is contested, becomes viewable by the courts and enters into the public record.

-• (Term) Life Insurance Proceeds.
-Money from your estate—whether it be from bank accounts, trust assets, or property— may not be immediately available to your family and children to pay for their needs.
-However, mortgage payments, estate taxes, and school tuition may be due right away or before your assets are distributed.
-Life insurance will provide money to your beneficiaries shortly after your death.
-Beware, however, that if you have minor children and simply name them as beneficiaries on the policy, the money will be frozen until they turn 18.
-To make the funds quickly accessible, you will need to set up a trust as the beneficiary with instructions for how the money must be used.
+Money from your estate—whether it’s from bank accounts, trust assets, or property—might not be immediately available to your family and children to pay for their needs.
+However, mortgage payments, estate taxes, and school tuition could be due right away, or at least before the assets are distributed.
+Life insurance can provide money to your beneficiaries shortly after your death.
+Beware, however—if you have minor children and simply name them as beneficiaries on the policy, that money will be frozen until they turn 18.
+To make the funds accessible quickly, you must set up a trust to serve as the insurance beneficiary, with instructions about how the money is to be used.

-The best way to protect your assets and ensure that your family is properly cared for is to take the time to create an estate plan.
-While it’s not necessarily an easy thing to do, it is a necessity and will offer peace of mind for you and those you love.
+The best way to protect your assets—and ensure that your family is properly cared for—is to take the time to create an estate plan.
+While it’s not necessarily an easy thing to do, it is a necessity and can offer peace of mind to you and to those you love.